Professionalism Course FAQs

 2. Am I required to take this course?

 All persons newly licensed to practice law in Massachusetts on or after Sept.
-1, 2013, are required to complete the one-day Practicing with Professionalism course.
+1, 2013, are required to complete the half-day Practicing with Professionalism course.

 3. How do I find my original admission date?

 All licensed attorneys in Massachusetts can check the date of their admission to the bar at the Board of Bar Overseers' website.

 4. Can I take any one of the Approved Provider's courses?

 Yes, you may choose any one of the four Approved Providers.

 5. How do I register for the course?

 Registering for the MBA's Practicing with Professionalism course is easy.
 Simply click here to register for available virtual courses.